Chess: Organized chess

 The World Chess Championship 2006, in which Kramnik beat the FIDE World Champion Veselin Topalov, reunified the titles and made Kramnik the undisputed World Chess Champion.
 In September 2007, he lost the title to Viswanathan Anand of India.
 Anand defended his title in the revenge match of 2008, 2010 and 2012.
 Magnus Carlsen defeated Anand in 2013, defending his title in 2014, 2016, 2018, and 2021, whereafter he announced that he would not defend his title a fifth time.
 The 2023 championship was played between the winner and runner-up of the Candidates Tournament 2022: Ian Nepomniachtchi of Russia and Ding Liren of China.
 Ding beat Nepomniachtchi, making him the world champion.
 In 2024, Gukesh Dommaraju of India beat Ding.
 Carlsen has however remained the world's highest-rated player.

+In 2023, FIDE prohibited transgender women from competing in FIDE-organized women's events, pending a "further decision" at a later date.